Intensive English Program

 |Option 3||Print out the Intensive English Program Application (PDF), complete it, and fax the application to (709) 864-8282.|

-A $400 deposit on tuition must be received four weeks before the semester starts.
 Program fees are subject to change without notice.
-There is an application fee of $150 for all applicants to Memorial University of Newfoundland's English as a Second Language programs.
+There is a non-refundable application fee of $150 for all applicants to Memorial University of Newfoundland's English as a Second Language Programs at the St. John's campus.
+The application fee can be paid through Global Pay.
+Instructions on how to use Global Pay will be provided after you submit your application.

 Fees may change without notice.
 A student who withdraws during the first two weeks of the program will receive a 75% refund of tuition.
 No other refunds can be made after that time.